apache/flink/docs/apis/cli.md

                                    job.
 Use this flag to connect to a different JobManager than the one specified in the configuration.

+Action "stop" stops a running program (streaming jobs only).

+  Syntax: stop [OPTIONS] <Job ID>
+  "stop" action options:
+     -m,--jobmanager <host:port>   Address of the JobManager (master) to which to connect.
+Use this flag to connect to a different JobManager than the one specified
+                                   in the configuration.

 Action "savepoint" triggers savepoints for a running job or disposes existing ones.